The importance of construction site fencing for noise barrier

 According to the City of Toronto, construction site noise has been one of the main sources of noise complaints in Toronto.
 It is well known that noise can have a disruptive effect on the neighborhood and, in time, noise complaints can damage good relationships with the community or surrounding mall tenants.
-The following video shows why construction site noise barriers are an important aspect in noise management.
+The following video shows why construction site fencing for a noise barrier is an important aspect in noise management.

 Table source: Best Practice Guide to Noise Control by the: Laborers’ Health and Safety Fund of North America